almayor/walking_marvin/README.md

 ### Acknowledgements

-This implementation of the project is based on an identical project by [JR Aleman](github.com/jraleman/42_Walking_Marvin).
-My gratitude goes to him for sharing his code online as an education resource.
+This implementation of the heavily influenced by a similar project by [JR Aleman](github.com/jraleman/42_Walking_Marvin).
+My gratitude goes to him for providing his solution online as an education resource.

 ## Contributors